Billi-Green/Ghost_ESP_B/docs/hugo docs/content/v1.8.1/infrared/files.md

 - GhostESP reads the standard Flipper `.ir` format, so you can copy files from community packs.
 - A large collection is available at [Lucaslhm/Flipper-IRDB](https://github.com/Lucaslhm/Flipper-IRDB); place downloaded files under `infrared/remote` or `infrared/universals` for universal files which you can find in [Momentum custom Flipper Zero firmware](https://github.com/Next-Flip/Momentum-Firmware/tree/dev/applications/main/infrared/resources/infrared/assets).

+### Built-in Universal IR file

+In addition to SD card files, GhostESP includes a built-in Universal IR file with popular TV POWER signals.
+This file doesn't require an SD card.

 ### Append new signals

 - Choose *Add Signal* while a remote is open to append a newly learned button.